Fred Flintstone may have done it but gravel grinding isn’t what you think.

 The best country roads for gravel grinding in the Barrington Coast

 Here's just a couple of starters.
 These roads will often will have a bitumen component, depending on where you step onto the saddle.
-And if you have some dirt, sand or gravel routes you'd like to share then submit an Explore field guide, we'd love to add them here.

 1. Cobark to Gloucester Tops via Rawdon Vale Road